dennda/dennda.github.com/source/portfolio/index.markdown

 The goal was to allow custom objects to be recognized without the use of active or passive markers, based solely on an object's contour.

 <iframe src="http://player.vimeo.com/video/19209891?title=0&amp;byline=0&amp;portrait=0&amp;autoplay=0" width="200" height="150" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>

+#### Hand Recognition & Tracking

+As a fun experiment, I decided to implement a hand recognition and tracking algorithm.
+The input to the program was an image showing my hand.
+The output is the position of the finger tips, as well as the center of the palm.
+The following are two frames of a video (i.e. the algorithm operates on a video stream in real-time).

+{% img /portfolio/hand_to_track.png %}
+{% img /portfolio/hand_tracked.png %}

 Open Source